HBS-HBX/django-elastic-migrations/README.md

     - help: Drop the documents from the specified IndexInstance index
     - usage `./manage.py es_drop [req IndexMaster name] [req IndexInstance number]`

+- `./manage.py es_makemigrations [req IndexMaster name]`
+    - help: create a migration that will add a new *IndexInstance* (and its *IndexMaster* if necessary), update it, and activate it.

 ### Deployment Flow

 #### Pre-deployment
 - `course_search-1` is currently being used in prod

-- login to template server, check out new codebase, run `./manage.py es_create course_search`
-    - creates `course_search-2` with new settings and NO CHANGE to `course_search-1`
+- login to template server, check out new codebase, run `./manage.py es_create course_search`.
+This creates `course_search-2` with new settings (with no change to `course_search-1`)

-- `./manage.py es_update course_search --latest`
+- `./manage.py es_update course_search --latest`.
+This updates
-    - updates `course_search-2`, with NO CHANGE to `course_search-1`
-    - takes potentially a longer time
+  `course_search-2` index (with no change to `course_search-1`).

 #### Deployment
 A django migration runs the following:
-- `./manage.py es_create course_search 2`
+- `./manage.py es_create course_search 2`, which does not make a change
-    - no change to index, because schema is already in index
+  since index 2 is already created

-- `./manage.py es_update course_search 2`
-    - updates those docs that have changed since earlier in the day
+- `./manage.py es_update course_search 2` updates those docs that have
-    - fast, since most of the docs have been indexed
+  changed since earlier in the day.
+Potentially quite fast, since most of the docs have been indexed.

-- `./manage.py es_activate course_search`
+- `./manage.py es_activate course_search` activates the latest index.
-    - activates latest index.
-All further changes get done to this new index
+  All further changes and signal handlers events are sent to this new index.

 ### Installation